Eon McKai: Career

 McKai was involved in the internet-based alt porn scene soon after its emergence and photographed some of the early sets on SuicideGirls.
 After graduating from the California Institute of the Arts School of Film/Video, he decided he wanted to go into directing pornography and introduced himself to pornographic film director Veronica Hart.
 Hart put him in touch with the adult video company VCA Pictures, who signed him as a director in 2004.
 In 2006, after producing several features for VCA, McKai was signed by Vivid to head a new imprint of theirs called VividAlt.

 McKai's films are alt porn-themed hardcore pornographic films, casting younger actors with an "alternative" punk, goth, or otherwise subcultural look, many of whom are not established porn actors.
 Going against the predominant trends in adult video, McKai prefers to shoot features with a plotline and high production values rather than gonzo porn.
 His influences include Andy Warhol, early "artistic" pornographic directors such as Alex de Renzy, The Dark Brothers, and Stephen Sayadian, as well as the aesthetic of alt porn websites such as SuicideGirls, BurningAngel, and GodsGirls.

+In 2005, McKai directed a music video for Louis XIV's album The Best Little Secrets Are Kept, featuring the song "Paper Doll".
+The video was released exclusively on the alt porn website SuicideGirls.

 After a personal revelation at the AVN Adult Entertainment Expo in 2010, McKai completed his contractual obligations to Vivid Alt and retired from the industry.
 He spent some time recovering from a heavy meth addiction, then opened a small post-production studio, hiring former pornographic actors and directors to help them transition out of the industry.